CervelloLabs/referrski/packages/react-native/README.md

 Parameters:
 - `options`: ValidateSignupOptions
-  - `inviteeIdentifier`: string - The identifier of the user who signed up
+  - `userThatSignedUpId`: string - The same identifier that was used as `inviteeIdentifier` when creating the invitation
-  - `userId`: string - The unique user ID from your app's authentication system
-  - `invitationId?`: string - Optional specific invitation ID to validate

 Returns: Promise<ValidateSignupResponse>